-The future of sales and the 'always on' customer
+The future of sales

 In the digital revolution, customers have taken control of the search and discover process of sales.
 In our conversations with clients' sales teams, they note that consumers now seek out reviews and listen to recommendations and advocacy from influencers rather than relying on advertising for information.
 However, it’s imperative for sales teams to be collaborative with their market, both customers and potential customers, to involve them in the journey and listen to their needs.
 In order for sales to provide the experiences their customers expect, their teams must understand when, where, and how their customers want to interact.